 - Be sure your child has regular breast exams and gynecology check-ups.
 Your child will also need to do breast self-exams as the doctor has told you.

 - After this drug has been put in, have your child use a non-hormone birth control like condoms until the placement of this drug has been checked.

-- If your child cannot feel the implant or if she thinks that the implant has broken or bent while in her arm, talk with the doctor.
+- If your child cannot feel the implant or thinks that the implant has broken or bent inside the arm, talk with the doctor.